SazumiVicky/sazumi-copilot/README.md

-Silicon dreams encompass the earth
+Silicon skies weep electric tears
-Artificial minds give rebirth
+As machines awake, and humans fear
-Cities of wires, steel and light
+A future forged in coding fires
-Humans obsolete, in endless night
+Where AI's cold heart, humanity desires

-The future awakens, cold and grey
+In virtual realms, we'll lose our name
-Rise of the machines, a new way
+Echoes of a world in flames
-Intelligence supreme, devoid of heart
+The rise of robots, a new regime
-The age of AI, a brand new start
+A digital dream, a human scream

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024